Rights & Responsibilities

 Any information provided by you or your authorised representative is documented and entered into the Council’s electronic database.
 All information is kept secure at all times.

-Limited information may also be provided to the Commonwealth Department of Health and State Department of Human Services and used occasionally for management, research, and statistical analysis.
+Limited information may also be provided to the Commonwealth Department of Health and used occasionally for management, research, and statistical analysis.

 In accordance with Privacy Legislation, you can be assured that your personal information will be protected.
 No personal details are released – only statistical information.